-A refractive index under 1.745 seems to be a consistent parameter for separating Pastels from Malayas, as well as facetable Chrome Pyrope from Standard Pyrope (although some mineral specimens of Chrome Pyrope can have much higher RI's).
+A refractive index under 1.745 for Pastels seems to be a consistent parameter for separating these gems from Malayas.
+An RI under 1.745 also separates facetable Chrome Pyrope from Standard Pyrope (although some mineral specimens of Chrome Pyrope can have much higher RI's).
 As magnesium (plus chromium in Chrome Pyrope) substitutes for iron, magnetic susceptibility decreases.
-Most Chrome Pyropes and Pastel Pyropes show only a Drag response or a weak Pick-up response to an N52 magnet.
+Magnetic response is another good separation parameter.
+Most Chrome Pyropes and Pastel Pyropes show only a Drag response or a weak Pick up response to an N-52 magnet.
 Most Standard Pyrope and Malaya Garnets of average size show a clear Pick up response.

 A hand-held spectroscope seldom reveals definitive differences between varieties of Pyrope, but it can be helpful in separating Chrome from Standard Pyrope, as Standard Pyrope tends to show more distinct iron absorption in the green region of the spectrum.
 A Chelesa filter can also be useful.
 Chrome Pyrope tends to appear solid red under the filter, while Standard Pyrope has a greenish cast.
 Magnetic susceptibility measurements are also good indicators, and we can designate SI 10 as a working boundary that separates Chrome Pyrope from Standard Pyrope.
 To separate Pastel Pyrope from Malaya Garnet, SI 12.5 is the working boundary.